 Quillbot's free plan offers 125 words per paraphrase with 2 modes.
 Premium costs $19.95/month or $8.33/month billed annually ($99.95/year).
 Verified students get $6.25/month on the annual plan.
 Premium unlocks all 7+ paraphrasing modes, unlimited word length, grammar checker, summarizer, and plagiarism checker.

 Yes, and Originality.ai is particularly tough on Quillbot.
-Its deep learning classifier was specifically trained on paraphrased and humanized content, claiming 97% accuracy on content processed through bypass tools.
-Quillbot's synonym-based approach is exactly the kind of surface-level change that Originality.ai was designed to see through.
+It says its deep learning classifier is specifically trained on paraphrased and humanized content.
+Quillbot's synonym-based approach is exactly the kind of surface-level change that classifier is built to see through.

 It can.
 Turnitin now highlights AI-paraphrased text in yellow, distinct from red for raw AI text.
 This means your professor can see that you not only used AI but specifically tried to disguise it.
 That can make an academic misconduct conversation significantly worse.
 Using Quillbot on your own human-written text for style improvement is fine; using it to hide AI generation is risky.